Tanagra: Economy

 Since 1956, the 114th Combat Wing of the Hellenic Air Force has been based in Tanagra Air Base.
 The base is one of Greece's largest military airports and its runway is about 3 km in length.

 The Hellenic Aerospace Industry production and maintenance facilities have been located in the town since 1975.

 Transport

-Tanagra can be accessed by GR-1 in the north and by a provincial road linking Thiva (Thebes) in the west.
+Tanagra can be accessed by the A1 motorway to the north, and by Boeotia Provincial Road 28 from Thebes to the west.

-Tanagra is served by two interchanges, a partial southbound exit, a northbound entrance to the northwest and an almost-full to the east, serving access to highways 44 and 77 to the island of Euboea.
+Tanagra is served by two interchanges, a partial southbound exit, a northbound entrance to the northwest and an almost-full to the east, serving access to the EO44 and EO77 national roads to the island of Euboea.
 Its service road lies to the south and is linked with the southeast bypass and to the military base.